mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 By C. Urs Wohlthat

-‘The agreement between Clans Galcu and Drushu is as thus: each will exile one of every 10 of their warriors for one year and one day.
-So that there will be peace between the kinsfolk of both.’
+'The agreement between Clans Galcu and Drushu is as thus: each will exile one of every 10 of their warriors for one year and one day.
+So that there will be peace between the kinsfolk of both.'

 Born into the clan of Chieftain Galx, Connte Monson grew up to become a hunter and protector of his clan.
 He is of squat physique with ebony skin and unusually healthy for a Vespexer, owing to his time off-planet as much as his childhood in a comparatively untainted environment.
-He earned his knife at the age of eight, his bow two years later and had his armor constructed by Clan Galcu’s armorer before turning 18 years old.
-Chieftain Galx – literally meaning ‘the chief of Clan Galcu’ – began to call upon his skills when assembling hunting parties that day.
+He earned his knife at the age of eight, his bow two years later and had his armor constructed by Clan Galcu's armorer before turning 18 years old.
+Chieftain Galx – literally meaning 'the chief of Clan Galcu' – began to call upon his skills when assembling hunting parties that day.

-For several years, Connte’s star rose steadily.
-He was allowed to visit the Scholar’s Tower in the palace of King Oleb XVI twice and was even taught to read and write.
-It was here that Connte’s luck began to turn.
+For several years, Connte's star rose steadily.
+He was allowed to visit the Scholar's Tower in the palace of King Oleb XVI twice and was even taught to read and write.
+It was here that Connte's luck began to turn.
 Part of the same class of Vespexer students was a ranger of Clan Drushu named Sihaloho.
-Clans Drushu and Galcu had enjoyed a long relationship as neighbors at that time and their leaders were even related by blood but Sihaloho’s father, the leader of Clan Drushu – and consequently called Chieftain Drux – began aiming for higher prizes than hunting the largest game or expanding clan borders into more prosperous hunting grounds.
+Clans Drushu and Galcu had enjoyed a long relationship as neighbors at that time and their leaders were even related by blood but Sihaloho's father, the leader of Clan Drushu – and consequently called Chieftain Drux – began aiming for higher prizes than hunting the largest game or expanding clan borders into more prosperous hunting grounds.